keejelo/c_cpp_and_winapi_wrappers/README.md

 Will try to make the files as easy to use as possible, so all it takes is just to include them in a project and use the functions straight away.<br>

 If anyone finds some of this useful that's great! :)<br>
-If not, that's ok, you're probably a better programmer than me, or found your own way to do these things, and that's cool :)<br>
+If not, that's ok, you're probably a better programmer than me, or found your own way to do these things, and that's cool :)
-If you have any tips, tricks or suggestions on how to do things, then tell me by creating a "New Issue" or something.

 <br><br><br><br>